 • Maine repealed its prohibition law.
 It had passed it in 1851.

-• Prohibition was imposed most places in the Confederate States of America.
+• The Confederate States of America imposed prohibition in most places.
 The new country had a severe grain shortages.
 The black-market price for whiskey in 1863 was about $35 per gallon.
 Before the war it had cost about 25 cents per gallon.

 The National Temperance Society and Publishing House was formed.
 It printed over a billion pages of temperance materials within its first six decades.